Once upon a time....

 The prince fought for weeks to climb to the top of the mountain, overcoming many foes and obstacles along the way.
 But when he reached the top of the mountain, he would face the greatest foe of them all: the dragon himself.

-As he began to fight the dragon, the prince was quickly, but the prince was quickly overwhelmed by its fiery breath, the razor-sharp claws, and the stone-hard scales.
+As he began to fight the dragon, the prince was quickly overwhelmed by its fiery breath, the razor-sharp claws, and the stone-hard scales.
 So much so, that in the heat of battle he started to question whether or not he had what it took to slay this dragon.

 But when death was imminent for this prince, he was reminded of the words the sage had spoken to him: